 $30 Superpack: Sex Ed Do-Over

-by Faith G. Harper, PhD, LPC-S, ACS, ACN Author, Sarah Mirk Author, Aaron Sapp, MD, MBA Author, Bonnie Scott, MS, MA, LPC Author and Super Pack!
-Author
+by Faith G. Harper, PhD, LPC-S, ACS, ACN Author, Aaron Sapp, MD, MBA Author, Super Pack!
+Author, Joyce Brabner Author and Eli Sachse Author

 Did your sex education suck?
 Maybe you learned the joy of abstinence, or sat through harrowing tales of pregnancy and STDs, or were told lies and euphemisms, or that whatever you wanted and felt was wrong.
 Or maybe nobody told you anything at all.
 Fortunately, it's never too late to turn that ship around and learn for yourself what you need.
 Here's a selection of books and zines that can help fill in some of those gaps so you can make the best healthy, self-affirming decisions for you about what you do and who you do it with.